quqxui/MMRNS/README.md

 The source text of three datasets are from [DBpedia](https://www.dbpedia.org/).

-The embeddings can be downloaded in the [Dropbox](https://www.dropbox.com/s/e2rn5pseylhohmm/MMRNS-Datasets.zip?dl=0).
+The embeddings and raw data can be downloaded in the [Aliyundrive](https://www.aliyundrive.com/s/piMyCgT9G76).

 ## Usage